nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/custom_board_development.md

 The CMakeLists.txt contains the board basic build configuration data.
 Copy the `mcuxsdk/examples/_boards/frdmmcxa346/CMakeLists.txt` into your `frdmmcxa346_custom` and edit it.

-1. Remove the `include` lines with project_segments cmake files.
-Those cmake files are for sources under `mcuxsdk/examples/_boards` which doesn't work for board in custom locations.
-You can leave them because they don't affect build.
+1. Identify and remove the `include` lines with `project_segments`.
+Many of those cmake files are for sources under `mcuxsdk/examples/_boards` which doesn't work for board in custom locations.

+   You can also leave them untouched because they don't affect build.

 2. Add new custom board.h,board.c,clock_config.h,clock_config.c,pin_mux.h,pin_mux.c.
 To make those files selectable  in the Kconfig system, we can use the [project segment](example_development.md#project-segment) way.
 Of curse you can directly use native cmake syntax to add these files.